sourcegraph/sourcegraph-public-snapshot/doc/code_search/tutorials/search_subexpressions.md

 > Combine matches of `hover(...)` in the `schema.graphql` file and matches of `Line` or `Character` in the `codeintel.go` file in the same repository.
-Useful for crafting queries that precisely match related fragments of a codebase to capture context and e.g., share with coworkers.
+Useful for crafting queries that precisely match related fragments of a codebase to capture context and e.g. share with coworkers.

 > <sup>Note: The query is formatted for readability, it is valid as a single line query.</sup>